 m-DAC has been proposed as another feasible option for capturing CO2 from the air; however, it is still in its infancy and major challenges are yet to be overcome.
 Generally speaking, membrane-based approaches are technically challenged by the low concentration of CO2 in the air, and show low CO2 selectivity at ambient pressure, requiring the expensive compression of a very large amount of ambient air to separate CO2 efficiently.
-In the literature it has also been argued that better gas permeance (i.e. the ratio between the gas permeability of the membrane and its thickness) could play a larger role than CO2 permeance could represent a suitable option for DAC.
+In the literature it has also been argued that better gas permeance (i.e. the ratio between the gas permeability of the membrane and its thickness) could play a larger role than CO2 selectivity in membrane cost reduction.
+If true, polymeric materials with high CO2 permeance could represent a suitable option for DAC.
 In more traditional CCUS applications, membrane-based separation technologies are currently at TRL 4 for the cement industry and at TRL 6 for natural gas processing.10